dotnet/designs/proposed/logging-generator.md

 This is a great feedback.
 In order to make this approach less restrictive, it would make sense to also allow `LoggerMessageAttribute` skip taking event IDs in combination with an analyzer that generates an error to recommend best practices while allowing app developers to cut corners for productivity.
 When turned off, the event IDs would default to zero or implicit event IDs would get generated.

-## Solution 2: using a custom string interpolation builder
+## Supporting string interpolation builder in logging

-This section describes an alternative solution using a language feature (called string interpolation builder) rather than a source generator to solve the problem of strongly-typing code paths for ILogger messages.
+This section describes using a language feature (called string interpolation builder) to solve the problem of strongly-typing code paths for ILogger messages.

 ### Usage examples / API Proposal: